Leonid Andreyev: Biography

 A play, The Sorrows of Belgium, was written at the beginning of the War to celebrate the heroism of the Belgians against the invading German army.
-It was produced in the United States, as were the plays, The Life of Man (1917), The Rape of the Sabine Women (1922), He Who Gets Slapped (1922), and Anathema (1923).
+It was produced in the United States, as were the plays The Life of Man (1917), The Rape of the Sabine Women (1922), He Who Gets Slapped (1922), and Anathema (1923).
 A popular and acclaimed film version of He Who Gets Slapped was produced by MGM Studios in 1924.
 Some of his works were translated into English by Thomas Seltzer.

 Poor Murderer, an adaptation of his short story Thought made by Pavel Kohout, opened on Broadway in 1976.

 He was married to Alexandra Veligorskaia, a niece of Taras Shevchenko.
 She died of puerperal fever in 1906.
 They had two sons, Daniil Andreyev, a poet and mystic, author of Roza Mira, and Vadim Andreyev.
 In 1908 Leonid Andreyev married Anna Denisevich, and decided to separate his two little boys, keeping the elder son, Vadim, with him and sending Daniil to live with Aleksandra's sister.
 Vadim Andreyev became a poet.
 He lived in Paris.

-Publication in English
+Influence and legacy

-During the 1914-1929 period, America was avid for anything relating to Edgar Allan Poe and, as Poe's Russian equivalent, translations of Andreyev's work found a ready audience in the English-speaking world.
+During the 1914–1929 period, America was avid for anything relating to Edgar Allan Poe and, as Poe's Russian equivalent, translations of Andreyev's work found a ready audience in the English-speaking world.
 His work was extensively translated in book form, for instance as The Crushed Flower, and other stories (1916); The Little Angel, and other stories (1916); When The King Loses His Head, and other stories (1920).
-His stories were also published in translation in Weird Tales magazine in the 1920s, such as "Lazarus" in the March 1927 edition.
+Translation of his stories were also published in the Weird Tales magazine during the 1920s, such as "Lazarus" in the March 1927 edition.

-Leonid Andreyev's granddaughter, daughter of Vadim Andreyev, the American writer and poet Olga Andrejew Carlisle (born 1931), published a collection of his short stories, Visions, in 1987.

-Influence

-Often referred to as 'a Russian Edgar Allan Poe', Andreyev had an influence through translations on two of the great horror writers, H.P.
-Lovecraft and R.E.
-Howard.
-Copies of his The Seven Who Were Hanged and The Red Laugh were found in the library of horror writer H. P. Lovecraft at his death, as listed in the "Lovecraft's Library" catalogue by S.T.
-Joshi.
-Andreyev was also one of the seven "most powerful" writers of all time, in the opinion of Robert E. Howard.
+Often referred to as a "Russian Edgar Allan Poe", Andreyev had an influence through translations on two famous American horror writers, H. P. Lovecraft and Robert E. Howard.
+Copies of his The Seven Who Were Hanged and The Red Laugh were found in Lovecraft's library at his death.
+Howard rated Andreyev as one of the seven "most powerful" writers of all time.

+Leonid Andreyev's granddaughter, daughter of Vadim Andreyev, the American writer and poet Olga Andreyeva Carlisle, published a collection of his short stories, Visions, in 1987.